Keynotes • March 9, 2018

 There’s a section on special types and one of those special types was the professor.
-And it said, to seduce this type, this type of the professor spends all his life in his brain.
+So I read this with great interest at the time I was a professor and it said, to seduce this type, this type of the professor spends all his life in his brain.
 And all you need to do is to appeal to his body.
 That would work if you were just purely physical.

 And guess what?
 That is very true.
 What would he be most attracted to?
 He would not be most attracted to in terms of chemistry with an exact replica of him, but with boobs and a vagina.

 He’d be most attracted to — You’ll see this one when finally the professors get some game.
 Which is rare.
 I’ve rarely seen this, and they could finally get what they really want.
 Because most of them basically just settle for what they can get.